Natural-gas processing: Products

 The residue gas from the NGL recovery section is the final, purified sales gas which is pipelined to the end-user markets.
 Rules and agreements are made between buyer and seller regarding the quality of the gas.
 These usually specify the maximum allowable concentration of CO2, H2S and H2O as well as requiring the gas to be commercially free from objectionable odours and materials, and dust or other solid or liquid matter, waxes, gums and gum forming constituents, which might damage or adversely affect operation of the buyers equipment.
 When an upset occurs on the treatment plant buyers can usually refuse to accept the gas, lower the flow rate or re-negotiate the price.

 Helium recovery

 If the gas has significant helium content, the helium may be recovered by fractional distillation.
 Natural gas may contain as much as 7% helium, and is the commercial source of the noble gas.
 For instance, the Hugoton Gas Field in Kansas and Oklahoma in the United States contains concentrations of helium from 0.3% to 1.9%, which is separated out as a valuable byproduct.

-Consumption

-Natural gas consumption patterns, across nations, vary based on access.
-Countries with large reserves tend to handle the raw-material natural gas more generously, while countries with scarce or lacking resources tend to be more economical.
-Despite the considerable findings, the predicted availability of the natural-gas reserves has hardly changed.